Oz for Africa: Concert details

 Due to time zone differences the Oz for Africa concert began twelve hours before the Wembley Stadium, London leg and was thus the first Live Aid concert.

 Oz for Africa was organised by furniture dealer Bill Gordon and music producer Brian de Courcy, in co-operation with Geldof and the Band Aid trust.
 Gordon sold his furniture business to use the cash to support the concert.
 The compere, Ian "Molly" Meldrum, was the musical director of Australian Broadcasting Corporation’s TV pop show, Countdown.

-The four-hour concert and telethon was broadcast on two Australian television networks Channel 7 and Channel 9.
+The four-hour concert and telethon was broadcast on three Australian television networks; Channel 2 (ABC), Channel 7 and Channel 9.
 Sections of it were seen internationally during the world-wide live broadcast of Live Aid, some songs by INXS were shown on BBC in UK and other songs by Men at Work and Little River Band in United States on ABC.
 An edited version of Oz for Africa was broadcast on MTV from late at night on 12 July.
 Two INXS songs from the BBC broadcast are contained on Live Aid's four DVD boxed set released in 2004.